-Guest David Oxendale shares with us his list of the best Exmoor pubs and what makes these establishments so welcoming, warming and coveted.
-We hope this inspires you to venture out and enjoy their charm!
+Guest David Oxendale shares with us his list of the best Exmoor pubs and what makes these establishments so welcoming, warming and the best watering holes around.
+We hope this inspires you to venture out and enjoy a tipple and their charm!

 A rare treat in 2020 – an Exmoor pub crawl as a designated driver

 The beach at Minehead, Porlock Hill and Exmoor’s windswept landscape engender such amazing childhood memories for me.
 For instance:

 - The noise of pelting rain on the car roof

 - My face ‘painted’ by Mr Whippy ice cream

 - Childhood tantrums exacerbated by aching feet